bit-soham/RoadmapMakerAI/README.md

+This is a project made by me and Soham T Umbare
 # Roadmap Generator AI: Generates a Roadmap according to the student input data
 It is the rag based ai model which leverages the misteral-7b model to generate the roadmap for the student information provided.